Mexico farm town prepares funerals after 9 Americans slain

 “There are areas where the government’s control is very fragile,” said Alejandro Hope, a Mexican security analyst.

-President Andres Manuel Lopez Obrador created the militarized National Guard after he took office last December to help law enforcement, but its 70,000 troops have to cover a vast territory.
+President Andrés Manuel López Obrador created the militarized National Guard after he took office last December to help law enforcement, but its 70,000 troops have to cover a vast territory.

 “The government’s main policy tool, the National Guard, is not where it should be,” Hope said.
 “It should be in the mountains, and it’s not there.”